 If you are a contractor, subcontractor or if you are a material supplier and you do not have a direct contractual relationship with the owner but are dealing through another contractor such as a general contractor or another subcontractor, you MUST SERVE the preliminary notice in order to later enforce a mechanic's lien.
 No CPN then No Lien, it's as simple as that.

 You must serve the Preliminary Notice within 20 days from first furnishing labor or materials.
 If you are late serving this notice, then your lien rights are limited and will not cover labor or materials furnished anytime prior to the 20 days before service of the notice.
 Get in the habit of sending out a California Preliminary Notice right after the contract is signed!

 When you order this form you will receive an informational sheet and timeline with instructions for filing a California Mechanics Lien as well as the ALL IMPORTANT transmittal letter that should accompany any 20 Day Notice to explain it and "soften the blow" of receiving it. (see this blog post for the importance of this Transmittal Letter)

-This CPN(The BRAND NEW California Preliminary Notice Form) Including the ALL important transmittal letter is available as:
+This CPN(The BRAND NEW California Preliminary Notice Form) Including the ALL important transmittal letter (see thumbnail below for sample) is available as:

 "Instant" fillable PDF form- $25